Pediococcus damnosus: Growth in wine

 Increased viscosity in wines is known as ropiness.
 Ropiness is a common type of spoilage in wines.
 Ropy wines have an oily or slimy appearance and higher viscosity due to the production of extracellular polysaccharide glucan.
 Lactic acid bacteria do not often produce glucan and only a few strains of lactic acid bacteria have been reported to produce glucan.
 P. damnosus also produces acetic acid and biogenic amines.
 In alcohol fermentation the presence of acetic acid inhibits the fermentation of ethanol.
 Increased levels of biogenic amines are correlated to compounds in wine that are indicative of wine spoilage.
 At increased concentrations, biogenic amines have an enhanced level of toxicity, affecting the hygienic quality of wine.

-Growth conditions for P. damnosus
+Growth conditions for Pediococcus damnosus

-P. damnosus has been reported to grow successfully on MRS (CECT 8) medium with 40% beer or wine added to the culture medium with a reported pH of 5.8 and incubated at 26 °C in an anaerobic chamber for 48+ hours.
+Pediococcus damnosus has been reported to grow successfully on MRS (CECT 8) medium with 40% beer or wine added to the culture medium with a reported pH of 5.8 and incubated at 26 °C in an anaerobic chamber for 48+ hours.
 CECT 8 is a growth medium designed to support the growth of lactic acid bacteria.
 It was designed by de Man, Rogosa, and Sharpe in 1960.